MichaelOryan/Mastermind-cweb/README.md

 <h2>Preface</h2>

-This is the second assignment for writing Mastermind which was to be done with Literate Programming.
-In this case CWEB.
+This is the second assignment for writing Mastermind which was to be done with a Literate Programming paradigm.
+In this case the CWEB language was used.

 <h2>Problem Description</h2>